PKua007/rampack/doc/input-file.md

 )
 ```

-Monte Carlo move doing only translations.
-If current step size is equal *current_step*, random translation is
+Monte Carlo move performing only translations of particles.
+If current step size is equal *current_step*, random
-constructed by sampling random coordinates of the translation vector from the uniform interval
+translation is constructed by sampling random coordinates of the translation vector from the uniform interval
 [-*current_step*, *current_step*] (each coordinate is independent). `step` controls the initial value of *current_step*,
 while `max_step` imposes an upper limit on it.
 If `None`, the upper limit is half of the smallest height of the
 simulation box.